AnneEstoppey/Streamlit_dashboard/README.md

 The error message was similar to this:<br>
 'File "<path to user>/anaconda3/envs/python311/bin/streamlit", line 7, in from streamlit.cli import main ModuleNotFoundError: No module named 'streamlit.cli'.

----> Open the file 'streamlit' in a text editor (it is a text file), and edit line 7 (or 6) to 'from streamlit.web.cli import main' (the original line is 'from streamlit.cli import main').
+---> Open the file 'streamlit' in a text editor (it is a text file), and edit line 7 (or 6) with: 'from streamlit.web.cli import main' (the original line is 'from streamlit.cli import main').
 That solved the problem and then I had no issues running my streamlit app.

 See thread on streamlit github repo here: https://github.com/streamlit/streamlit/issues/5255#issuecomment-1460927141